michaeltangfong/code-test-siteminder-email-service/README.md

 1. Complete Mail class property validation.
 2. Complete test case scenarios.
 3. Check email class properties before send.
-4. Customise validation error message to be more generic.
+4. Customise validation error message to be more generic (e.g. error code) , so feedback can be done both backend and frontend.
 5. enable multiple recipient, cc or bcc in Gunmail production account, currently those features are not supported.